 How can I prepare for my interview?

-We recommend you familiarise yourself with our website and our glossary of terms page.
+We recommend you familiarize yourself with our website and our glossary of terms page.
 Also, we suggest you think about responses to questions such as:

 Why do you want to work for Research Partnership?